kylegreenf/Spotivis/README.md

 ### 4)  Use the App
 - Make sure you have a song playing (or paused) on a Spotify app
 - Visit http://localhost:3000
-- Click 'Log in with Spotify' and log in
-- Click the 'Check Now Playing' Button
-- Your currently playing song's name and album art should appear